Theoretical Foundations of Conformal Prediction: Beyond miscoverage: conformal risk control

-In this sense, marginal miscoverage, and the three other examples above, can all be thought of as a \emph{risk}---the expected value of a loss.
+Thus, marginal miscoverage, and the three other examples above, can all be thought of as a \emph{risk}---the expected value of a loss.
 The basic idea of conformal risk control is to replace the indicator of miscoverage with other loss functions, to generalize beyond the goal of marginal coverage.
+Below we present the extension to arbitrary monotone loss functions.